YisehakE/bloomberg_accelerator/elevator_pitch/pitch.md

 - My work at Amazon was involved in both AWS securities as part of Customer Trust and Partner Support (CTPS) organization my first year, and then AWS cloud computing as part of the CloudTrail team my 2nd year, where I worked on Lake datastore.

-- My 1st year was at Amazon's headquarters in Seattle, I was tasked with developing a full-stack standalone site utilizing AWS services - such as DynamoDB, & Identity Access Management - in Typescript for the frontend UI and Java for the SpringBoot backend application.
+- My 1st year was at Amazon's headquarters in Seattle, I was tasked with developing a full-stack standalone site utilizing AWS services - such as DynamoDB (a NoSQL database), & Identity Access Management - in Typescript for the frontend UI and Java for the SpringBoot backend application.
   - CHECK OUT AMAZON 2021 FOR MORE DETAILS

 - My 2nd year, I was brought back on a new CloudTrail team based in Arlington, VA - Amazon's 2nd headquarters closer to home - to integrate a tooling service using even more AWS services - including Glue, Athena, Lambda, Athena, & Identity Access Management - in Python for the command-line entry point and Typescript for the API functions that facilitated the service logic.
 This was mostly developed using the Software Development Kit under AWS.